Deicide-dev/Multi-channel-SlackBot-invites/README.md

 # Multi-channel-SlackBot-invites

-To create a bot in Slack, follow these steps:

-Log in to your Slack workspace.

-Navigate to the Slack API homepage: https://api.slack.com/

-Click on the "Create a Slack App" button in the top right corner of the page.

-Give your app a name and choose the workspace where you want to install it.

-Navigate to the "Bot Users" section of the app dashboard and click on the "Add a Bot User" button.
-Give your bot a name and click "Add Bot User".

-In the "Install App" section of the app dashboard, click on the "Install App" button to install the app in your workspace.

-Note down the "Bot User OAuth Access Token" - this is the token you'll use to authenticate your bot.

-Finally, navigate to the "Event Subscriptions" section of the app dashboard, and toggle the "Enable Events" switch to "On".
-Enter the request URL for your bot in the "Request URL" field.
-This is the URL where your bot will receive events from Slack.

-That's it!
-Your bot is now ready to use.
-You can start building it by writing a script that uses the Slack API to send and receive messages.

 This code is an example of a Python script that adds the same list of email addresses to multiple Slack channels.
 Here is how the code works: